 Students are expected to leave the school at 3:15 p.m. unless they are with a teacher, principal, coach or at an after-school activity.
-If students are still here at 3:30 p.m. and prior arrangements have not been made with the teacher or the office, students will be sent to an after care program or the office and parents will be billed \$20 for every 15 minutes beyond 3:30 p.m.
-In the event of repeat tardiness in picking up student(s), the principal may request a sit down meeting to discuss the student(s) further attendance at St. Mary/McCormick Catholic Academy.
+If students are still here at 3:30 p.m. and prior arrangements have not been made with the teacher or the office, students will be sent to an after care program (YMCA CATCH Program or SMMCA Aftercare), and parents will be billed.